Quilting Terms |

 EDGE-TO-EDGE QUILTING

-Edge-to-edge is a continuous line design worked from one edge of the quilt to the other, and repeated from the top to bottom of the quilt.
+Edge-to-edge Quilting is a continuous line design worked from one edge of the quilt to the other, and repeated from the top to bottom of the quilt.
 We offer a wide variety of designs to suit the style of your quilt.
 Price may vary based on the density of the stitching.
+Additional charges may apply for specialty threads.
+The starting price for edge-to-edge quilting is $4.50 per square foot.

 QUILT LABELS